-2. Candidates must have completed the following courses with a grade of "B" or higher: English Composition II and either Fundamentals of Oral Communication or Interpersonal Communication.
-Additionally, candidates must have completed the following courses with a grade of "C" or higher: College Algebra or Precalculus, English Composition I, and Elements of Statistics.
-A higher level mathematics class can be substituted for College Algebra/Precalculus with a grade of C or higher.
+- 2. Candidates must have completed the following courses with a grade of "B" or higher: - a.
+English Composition II - b.
+Either Fundamentals of Oral Communication or Interpersonal Communication

+Additionally, candidates must have completed the following courses with a grade of "C" or higher:

+- c.
+Contemporary Math, College Algebra or a more advanced level math credit

+- d.
+English Composition I

+- e.
+Elements of Statistics

 Courses transferred to FHSU with grades of CR for Credit will be accepted as meeting the "B" or "C" requirement.